hitesh-hk/ICMLA_protein_challenge_2019/how_to_build_models/Readme.md

 mkdir predictions
 python predict-distances.py
 ```
 This will write '*.rr' files.
-These predictions should be in the format similar to the files in 'my-rr-predictions.tar.gz'

 ### Step 2: Verify that you have native structures & secondary structure files
-Download and unzip 'ss.tar.gz' and 'pdb.tar.gz'.
+Download and check 'ss' and 'pdb'.

 ### Step 3: Download DISTFOLD
 [DISTFOLD](https://github.com/badriadhikari/DISTFOLD) is an extremely fast tool to build 3D models.
 Follow the instructions to download and test it.